Jill Ellis Is Stepping Down As U.S. Women's Soccer Coach

 Ellis is fresh off an undefeated run in the Women's World Cup, in which the U.S. team defeated the Netherlands 2-0 in the final July 7 in Lyon, France.

 During the World Cup, Ellis guided her squad through a gantlet of challenges, pulling off tense wins against physical opponents who were not cowed by the Americans' elite standing.
-Before the title match, the U.S. won three straight knockout phase by 2-1 margins, beating talented sides from host country France, England and Spain.
+Before the title match, the U.S. won three straight knockout phase by 2-1 margins, beating talented sides from host country France, as well as England and Spain.

 Along the way to clinching the title, Ellis also helped the team overcome an injury to star player Megan Rapinoe, in addition to keeping them focused on their opponents on the field, rather than on critical remarks President Trump made about Rapinoe.